-Where did you go in Bots?
+Where did you go in Botswana?

 Terri: “I went to a couple of the Wilderness Camps ranging from the classic to the premier camps namely Chitabe, Vumbura Plains, Duma Tau and Kings Camp.”